 Wreath supplies, and floral supplies in general, can sometimes be a bit pricey.
-As a designer, it can also be overwhelming knowing what to buy, and where to buy it for the best price.
-If you are like me, you are always looking for a way to save money.
+As a floral designer, or wreath maker, it can also be overwhelming knowing what to buy, and where to buy it for the best price.
+If you are like me, you are always looking for a way to save money!

 Well, you are in luck, because here are some of my top tips for saving money on faux flowers, greenery, ribbon and all the necessary supplies to make wreaths and floral arrangements.
 I mean, we all love to save a little money, right?!?

 Rarely do we ever purchase anything from a retail store if it is not on sale.
 Hobby lobby, for example, typically has their floral stems, floral bushes, ribbon and greenery marked down forty to fifty percent off every other week, on a rotating cycle, so it is best to try not to shop on the week that the items you are looking for are not on sale.
 It is always best to wait until they are on sale and buy enough so that you have what you need on the weeks that they aren’t discounted.

 Purchasing your items in bulk is one of the most cost effective ways to purchase your supplies.
 Materials that you know you will use over and over again, like eucalyptus, boxwood, or certain florals and greenery that you frequently use, are great items to purchase in bulk in order to save money and always have on hand when you need them.
 It is also a good idea to stock up on those items when you see them on greatly reduced or on clearance.

 In order to be able to purchase wholesale, you will most likely have to have a wholesale license, seller’s permit, or other required business documentation.
 If you are making wreaths and floral arrangements primarily as a hobby, rather than a business, you most likely will not have the ability to purchase wholesale, but if you ARE purchasing as a business, buying wholesale is a fantastic way to find wreath and floral supplies at the lowest cost available.